-Senadhi is entering his fifth season at the University of Bridgeport, and third year as associate head men’s basketball coach under Head Coach Mike Ruane.
-Last season, the Purple Knights had an overall record of 24-7 and 17-3 in conference which was the highest number of total wins in the last 23 seasons.
+Senadhi is entering his seventh season at the University of Bridgeport, and fifth year as associate head men’s basketball coach under Head Coach Mike Ruane.
+Last year UB posted a 18-12 overall record.
+Three years ago, the Purple Knights had an overall record of 24-7 and 17-3 in conference which was the highest number of total wins in the last 23 seasons.
 The Knights also captured their third straight East Coast Conference championship in a row and their second regular season conference championship in the last three seasons.
 This marked the third straight NCAA Tournament appearance for Bridgeport men’s basketball.

 In 2013-2014, the University of Bridgeport men’s basketball team had a record of 18-11 and captured their second straight East Coast Conference Championship and second straight NCAA Tournament appearance.